 It also gave me perspective on what’s important to me when it comes to growing my business.
 My friend is very creative, but not all the ideas she came up with felt like they fitted in with how I want my business to develop.
 But, if I’d never had the conversation with her, I wouldn’t have the clarity I have now.
 And who knows, those additional ideas are not a never, they’re not right just now.
 Because as a business grows, it develops and adapts to what its customers need.

 Change is inevitable.
 It’s a hard lesson I’ve had to learn.
 OK, I admit it.
 I’m not very good with change.
 There, I said it!
 But, as a business owner, you have to be prepared to deal with changes, not just in your business, but in the world around you.
 What’s happening in your town, your region, and the country all affect your business and its potential.
 Having someone to discuss these changes with gives you perspective on how the changes might affect your business.
 And it gives you the headspace to learn how you’re going to deal with them.Having a trusted adviser helps you to cope with changes that affect your business. #MinalsTips Click To Tweet

 Find alternative solutions to your challenges

 I love thinking out loud.
-I take every opportunity I can to seek wisdom from people whose strengths are different to my own.
+I take every opportunity I can to seek wisdom from people whose strengths are different from my own.
 It helps me to see my business from someone else’s viewpoint and also gives me ideas to try that I might never have thought of.
-In fact, I’m so keen to take it further that I’m working with a business mentor to help me shape the future of Marketing by Minal.